iSHAREScheme/AuthorizationRegistry/README.md

 - Checks on the basis of the registered permission(s) whether a Machine Service Consumer (role) is authorized to take delivery of the requested service, and;
 - Confirms the established powers towards the Service Provider (role).

-Within the iSHARE Scheme, the term Authorization Registry always refers to an external Authorization Registry (not part of the Service Provider (role) or Entitled Party (role)).
+Within the iSHARE Trust Framework, the term Authorization Registry always refers to an external Authorization Registry (not part of the Service Provider (role) or Entitled Party (role)).

 The **Authorization Registry** is a role for which iSHARE Certification (iSHARE) is REQUIRED.